 NepalOfficial Name: Federal Democratic Republic of Nepal

-Must be valid for six months at time of entry
+Must have six months’ remaining validity or more at time of entry

 BLANK PASSPORT PAGES:

 CURRENCY RESTRICTIONS FOR EXIT:

 Emergency After-Hours Telephone: +(977)(1) 400-7266 and